rust-lang/book/second-edition/src/ch16-01-threads.md

 Now we’re creating new threads, so let’s talk about capturing values in closures!

-Notice in Listing 16-1 that the closure we pass to `thread::spawn` takes no
+Notice in [Listing 16-1][Listing-16-1] that the closure we pass to `thread::spawn` takes no
 arguments: we’re not using any data from the main thread in the spawned thread’s code.
 In order to do so, the spawned thread’s closure must capture the values it needs.
-Listing 16-3 shows an attempt to create a vector in the main thread and use it in the spawned thread.
+[Listing 16-3][Listing-16-3] shows an attempt to create a vector in the main thread and use it in the spawned thread.
 However, this won’t yet work, as you’ll see in a moment: